sieniven/detect-objects-with-depth-estimation/README.md

 ## 1. Getting started

-Welcome to my project!
-This software is verified to be working on a Jetson Nano.
-For the current software version, it is able to run in a Dockerized environment or locally.
-For the full setup, installation and deployment guide, refer to the steps below in this markdown file.
+The software has been deployed on a Jetson Nano, and can be deployed in a Docker container or locally.
+For the full setup, installation and deployment guide, refer to the steps below.

-Please note that this repository should be stored in ***/home/$USER***

 ## 2. Setup